thegreekgeek/pdpl-cli/docs/commands.md

 ## `pdpl import IMPORTNAME IMPORTPATH`

-Import a file or directory
+Import a file or directory of files

 ```
 USAGE